om-yaduvenshi/om-yaduvenshi/README.md

 - 👋 Hi, I’m @om-yaduvenshi
 - 👀 I’m interested in anything tec related
-- 🌱 I’m currently learning AI with pythy
+- 🌱 I’m currently learning AI with python
 - 💞️ I’m looking to collaborate on some projects
 - 📫 reach me on WhatsApp - 9546320946